The ship’s smith

-When you can see smoke coming out of the chimney of the low brick house by the gate, then you know our ship’s smith, Seppe Lehembre, is at work.
-If you visit the smithy, you can smell and feel the heat of the furnace, and watch the smith, with great precision and speed, forge beautiful items from red-hot iron.
+When you can see smoke coming out of the chimney of the low brick house by the gate, then you know our ship’s smith is at work.
+With great precision and speed, he is forging beautiful items from red-hot iron.

-Our smith has a craft certificate and long experience of working on Norway’s fleet of vintage vessels.
+Our smith has a long experience of working on Norway’s fleet of historic vessels.

 Seppe forges pretty much everything the vessels need, from tools and fittings to bolts, nails and rivets.
 There are almost no limits to what he can magic up from the smithy.

 Wrought iron product made to order

 Our blacksmith works mainly on maritime assignments, but he also has experience from working on decorative projects.
 As well as making lots of maritime wrought iron items, he has also made wrought iron products for a number of uses, such as:

 - Seppe can make all the wrought iron items you need for your sailing ship, house or cabin!